denten-books/plain-text/5-chapter.md

 As ever, Benjamin interests lie in the aura that attaches itself to inanimate objects.
-But in scanning these lines, the reader cannot help but suspect that by "ownership," Benjamin means some process outside of economic exchange: not the ownership of land or cattle, but a special mode of ownership reserved for cognitive artifacts.
+But in scanning these lines, the reader cannot help but suspect that by "ownership," Benjamin means some process outside of economic or even symbolic mechanisms of market exchange: not the ownership of land or cattle, but a special mode of ownership reserved for private cognitive artifacts.
 The "mysterious relationship to ownership" for Benjamin, goes beyond utilitarian use value.
 It is a relationship that "studies and loves" objects "as the scene, the stage, of fate" [@benjamin_unpacking_1968, 60].
+A read book can be said to become property by the affective and intellectual fusion with the reader.

 In the language of contemporary psychology, the collecting of books, to take an obvious example, blends "instrumental" and "sentimental saving."
 It may be